-Satisfactory Academic Progress Appeal Process: A student may appeal the determination of Satisfactory Academic Progress and the termination of Financial Aid to the Academic Dean based upon extenuating circumstances.
+Satisfactory Academic Progress Appeal Process: A student may appeal the determination of Satisfactory Academic Progress and the termination of Financial Aid to the Academic Dean based upon extenuating circumstances within 30 days of the event in question.

 Re-Entry Policy: Students who fail to return after an approved Leave of Absence, or are dismissed for failing to meet academic or financial requirements, may petition the Campus President for re-entry into their program, but must remedy the issue causing their dismissal prior to starting, and may only be allowed to restart on a space-available basis and for a probationary period to be determined by the Campus President and Academic Dean.
 All dropped students applying for readmission must wait 30 calendar days or 1 module, whichever is greater from their date of determination before they can re-enroll.
+This policy may be waived at the discretion of the Director of Student and Academic Affairs.

 Attendance Policy: Attendance in all scheduled courses is essential for academic achievement.
 Perfect attendance - no absences, tardies or early departures are encouraged.
 Strong attendance and punctuality develops a sense of responsibility that will have a positive impact upon the student's professional career.
 Attendance is taken each day at Platt College.
 Attendance is tracked by the quarter hour.
 These increments accumulate over the length of the module and are added together to determine the total number of hours a student is absent.
 Students are responsible for notifying their instructor, Registrar and/or the Academic Dean if they are going to be absent from school.
 Students are encouraged to make non-school personal appointments at times that will not conflict with their scheduled classes.
 Platt College does not have an excused/unexcused absence policy.
-Students are responsible to attend all scheduled class sessions
+Students are responsible to attend all scheduled class sessions.